-Philipsburg is a blue-collar town, with 36.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Philipsburg, you'll notice that it is more blue-collar than most other communities in America.
+36.39% of Philipsburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Philipsburg is a town of service providers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Philipsburg who work in management occupations (14.90%), maintenance occupations (13.75%), and sales jobs (10.60%).

 The per capita income in Philipsburg in 2022 was $20,143, which is low income relative to Montana and the nation.
 This equates to an annual income of $80,572 for a family of four.